Mathpix/spectra-review-paper-competition/submissions/geometrical-ml-for-neuroscience.md

 ---
 title: Advances in machine learning using geometry provide new tools for computational neuroscientist
-description: A geometrical perspective proves efficient in developing machine learning tools for computational neuroscience
+description: A geometrical perspective proves efficient in developing machine learning tools for computational neuroscience.
 author: Pierre Orhan
 breaks: false
 ---